 Local law enforcement agencies participating in National Drug Take Back Day Saturday

 Oct.
-20—Multiple area law enforcement agencies are accepting expired and unused medication during the U.S. Drug Enforcement Administration's 21st annual National Drug Take Back Day on Saturday.
+22—Multiple area law enforcement agencies are accepting expired and unused medication during the U.S. Drug Enforcement Administration's 21st annual National Drug Take Back Day on Saturday.

 More than 4,000 drop-off locations will be available across the country from 10 a.m. to 2 p.m.
 Saturday, according to the DEA.